 A specific table needs to be created for each data collection point.
 Similar to RDBMS, table name and schema are required to create a table.
 Additionally, one or more tags can be created for each table.
 To create a table, a STable needs to be used as template and the values need to be specified for the tags.
-For example, for the meters in Table 1, the table can be created using below SQL statement.
+For example, for the smart meters table, the table can be created using below SQL statement.

 CREATE TABLE d1001 USING meters TAGS ("California.SanFrancisco", 2);

 In the above SQL statement, "d1001" is the table name, "meters" is the STable name, followed by the value of tag "Location" and the value of tag "groupId", which are "California.SanFrancisco" and "2" respectively in the example.
 The tag values can be updated after the table is created.
 Please refer to Tables for details.